Breaking your key off into a lock can be a panic-inducing moment, especially when it is your own front door.

 Hooked Key Extractor

-Some extracting tools, such as the Peterson hooked key extractor, use a lock pick type tool with a barb on the end—similar to a straightened fishing hook.
+Some extracting tools, such as the Peterson hooked key extractor, use a lock pick type tool with a barb on one end—similar to a straightened fishing hook.

 Once inserted, gently lift the handle of the extractor upward and leverage it against the top of the keyway to help dig the barbs into the key.